open-pisciculture/open-source-fish-farming-prototypes/general/README.md

 This section details the jumper connections required to program and debug the board with the removed programmer.
 For more details, the reader can refer to the [User manual for STM32 Nucleo-64 boards](https://www.st.com/resource/en/user_manual/um1724-stm32-nucleo64-boards-mb1136-stmicroelectronics.pdf), particularly section 6.2.4.

 1. Remove the CN2 jumpers.
-2. Connect the removed st link to the rest of the board according to the following table:
+2. Connect the removed ST-Link to the rest of the board according to the following table:

 | Rest of the board (Left) | Removed ST-Link (Right) | Signal       | Jumper color |
 |--------------------------|-------------------------|--------------|--------------|